Createdd/Writing/2018/articles/MLIntroP1.md

 ![normalEquation](../assets/mlIntro/normalEquation.png)

-The normal equation doesn't need a learning rate alpha and no iteration at all.
+The normal equation doesn't need a learning rate alpha and no iteration at all but requires the transpose of the design matrix.
 When you have a large number of features (eg 10000) the calculation will take longer than the iterative process with gradient descent.
+To improve the quality of the normal equation algorithm features should be regularized and redundant features deleted.

 ---